-7.2.5 The notifications specified above under Article 7.2.4 (a) to (d) shall be done in the manner set out in Articles 13.1 and 14, and shall give notification of: (a) the Adverse Analytical Finding; (b) the antidoping rule violated; (c) the Athlete's right to promptly request the analysis of the B Sample or, failing such request, that the B Sample analysis may be deemed waived; (d) the scheduled date, time and place for the B Sample analysis if the Athlete or the IOC chooses to request an analysis of the B Sample; (e) the opportunity for the Athlete and/or the Athlete's representative to attend the B Sample opening and analysis in accordance with the International Standard for Laboratories if such analysis is requested; and (f) the Athlete's right to request copies of the A and B Sample laboratory documentation package which includes information as required by the International Standard for Laboratories and (g) to the extent applicable, the application for either mandatory or optional Provisional Suspension.
+7.2.5 The notifications specified above under Article 7.2.4 (a) to (f) shall be done in the manner set out in Articles 13.1 and 14, and shall give notification of:

+- (a) the Adverse Analytical Finding; - (b) the anti-doping rule violated; - (c) the Athlete's right to promptly request the analysis of the B Sample or, failing such request, that the B Sample analysis may be deemed waived; - (d) the scheduled date, time and place for the B Sample analysis if the Athlete or the ITA chooses to request an analysis of the B Sample; - (e) the opportunity for the Athlete and/or the Athlete's representative to attend the B Sample opening and analysis in accordance with the International Standard for Laboratories if such analysis is requested; - (f) the Athlete's right to request copies of the A and B Sample laboratory documentation package which includes information as required by the International Standard for Laboratories; and - (g) to the extent applicable, the application for either mandatory or optional Provisional Suspension.

-It shall be the responsibility of the NOC to inform the relevant National Anti-Doping Organization of the Athlete.
-The notification of the Athlete or other Person shall constitute the commencement of the proceeding in respect of the asserted anti-doping rule violation for the purposes of Article 16.
+The notification of the Athlete or other Person shall constitute the commencement of the proceeding in respect of the asserted anti-doping rule violation for the purposes of Article 16 of these Rules.

-- 7.2.6 In parallel with the above notifications, an application shall be filed by the IOC with the CAS Anti-Doping Division, as per Article 8 and the CAS Anti-Doping Division Rules, by the IOC Medical and Scientific Director, in collaboration with the IOC Department of Legal Affairs. - 7.2.7 Where requested by the Athlete or the IOC, arrangements shall be made to analyze the B Sample in accordance with the International Standard for Laboratories.
+- 7.2.6 In parallel with the above notifications, an application shall be filed by the ITA with CAS, as per Article 8 and the Rules of the Ordinary Arbitration Division as set forth in the CAS Code of Sports-Related Arbitration. - 7.2.7 Where requested by the Athlete or the ITA, arrangements shall be made to analyze the B Sample in accordance with the International Standard for Laboratories.
 An Athlete may accept the A Sample analytical results by waiving the requirement for B Sample analysis.
-The IOC may nonetheless elect to proceed with the B Sample analysis. - 7.2.8 The Athlete and/or his or her representative shall be allowed to be present at the opening and analysis of the B Sample.
-Also, a representative of the IOC shall be allowed to be present. - 7.2.9 If the B Sample analysis does not confirm the A Sample analysis, then (unless the IOC takes the case forward as an anti-doping rule violation under Article 2.2) the entire test shall be considered negative and the Athlete, the Athlete's NOC, the Athlete's International Federation and WADA shall be so notified.
-It shall be the responsibility of the NOC to inform the relevant National Anti-Doping Organization of the Athlete.
+The ITA may nonetheless elect to proceed with the B Sample analysis. - 7.2.8 The Athlete and/or his or her representative shall be allowed to be present at the opening and analysis of the B Sample.
+Also, a representative of the ITA shall be allowed to be present. - 7.2.9 If the B Sample analysis does not confirm the A Sample analysis, then (unless the ITA takes the case forward as an anti-doping rule violation under Article 2.2) the entire test shall be considered negative and the Athlete, or in his/her absence to the Athlete's NOC (in accordance with Article 14 below), the Athlete's International Federation, the relevant

+National Anti-Doping Organization of the Athlete, the IOC and WADA shall be so notified.

-7.2.10 If the B Sample analysis confirms the A Sample analysis, the findings shall be notified to the Athlete, the Athlete's NOC, the Athlete's International Federation and to WADA.
-It shall be the responsibility of the NOC to inform the relevant National Anti-Doping Organization of the Athlete.
+7.2.10 If the B Sample analysis confirms the A Sample analysis, the findings shall be notified to the Athlete, or in his/her absence to the Athlete's NOC (in accordance with Article 14 below), the Athlete's International Federation, the relevant National Anti-Doping Organization of the Athlete, the IOC and to WADA.